WENXEX/WENXEX/README.md

   </ul>
 </div>

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+🌱 Never stop learning
-- 👯 I’m looking to collaborate on ...
+👯 I'm looking to collaborate on any project that brings knowledge
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+💬 Ask me about...
-- 📫 How to reach me: ...
+📫 How to contact me: wensexbjord@gmail.com
-- 😄 Pronouns: ...
+😄 Pronouns:............wensex.........criswes............
-- ⚡ Fun fact: ...
--->
+⚡ Fun fact:... -->Programming is essential in the modern world due to its ability to solve problems, automate tasks, create systems and applications that make everyday life easier.

 ## 🛠️ My Skills